-The adaptive service is based on previous work on adaptive service for wireline ATM networks first proposed in [13].
-This service model provided "hard" guarantees to the base layer (BL) of a multi-layer flow and "fair share" guarantees to each of the enhancement layers (e.g., E1 and E2) supported by the service.
-To achieve this, the BL undergoes a full end-to-end admission control test [13].
+The adaptive service is based on previous work on adaptive service for wireline ATM networks first proposed in [7].
+This service model provided "hard" guarantees to the base layer (BL) of a multilayer flow and "fair share" guarantees to each of the enhancement layers (e.g., E1 and E2) supported by the service.
+To achieve this, the BL undergoes a full end-to-end admission control test [7].
 In contrast, enhancement layers were admitted without any such test but competed for residual bandwidth with all other adaptive flows which traversed a particular switch along a specific route.

-Similar schemes have subsequently been adopted by a number of practitioners in the wireless communications field [4] [5].
-However, one draw back of these adaptive service schemes is that a QOS fluctuation at a particular switch (e.g., due to a new call being admitted) in a wireline/wireless environment can potentially impact other flows traversing the link/port.
+Similar schemes have subsequently been adopted by a number of practitioners in the wireless communications field [4, 5].
+However, one drawback of these adaptive service schemes is that a QOS fluctuation at a particular switch (e.g., due to a new call being admitted) in a wireline/wireless environment can potentially impact other flows traversing the link/port.
 This results in a chain-reaction as distributed adaptive resource management algorithms resolve the new change in state.
 Unbounded adaptive service will typically occur in highly QOS fluctuating environments such as in mobile wireless systems.
 Therefore, there is a need to bound this chain-reaction while at the same time offering an adaptive service to mobile terminals to reduce the probability of handoffs being dropped as new mobiles roam into a bottleneck pico-cell.

 This is the motivation behind our adaptive service.
-The adaptive service primarily operates over the wireless segments of end-to-end flows; that is, between the QRP, base station and the mobile devices as illustrated in Figure 2.
+The adaptive service primarily operates over the wireless segments of end-to-end flows; that is, between the QRP, base station and the mobile devices as illustrated in figure 2.
 Therefore, QOS adaptation is limited to the pico-cellular area and does not directly impact the wired portion of the network.
 Mobile devices compete for wireless resources by interacting with an adaptive service algorithm at the base station.
-The adaptive service provides "hard" guarantees to the BL and "fair share" guarantees to each of the enhancement layers (E1 and E2).
 This limits adaptation to where it is more likely to occur: at the wireless link between the base station and QRP.
-Enhancement layers are rate controlled based on explicit feed back mechanisms about the current state of the on-going flow and the availability of residual bandwidth at a base station.
+Enhancement layers are rate controlled based on explicit feedback mechanisms about the current state of the ongoing flow and the availability of residual bandwidth at a base station.